How to Create Simple Toggle Buttons in React

 }

 • toggled: For setting the default state.
-If left empty, it will default to false.
+If left empty, it'll default to false.

 • onClick: A click handler for handling onClick events outside of the component.